Modsid/xmrig/README.md

 1. Open regedit
 2. Delete the key with xmrig.exe path located at Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run
 3. Done

+HYCminer is a high performance Hycon (HYC) CPU miner, forked from [XMRig](https://github.com/xmrig/xmrig) release v2.6.3.

+* This is the **CPU-mining** version, there is also a [NVIDIA GPU version](https://github.com/team-hycon/xmrig-nvidia) and [AMD GPU version](https://github.com/team-hycon/xmrig-amd).
+* We plan on releasing our roadmap for next releases soon.

 #### Table of contents
 * [Features](#features)